vg-json-data/sm-json-data/strats.md

 A `comeInWithGMode` entrance condition must match with either a `leaveWithGModeSetup` or `leaveWithGMode` entrance condition on the other side of the door:
 - If `mode` is "direct", then it can only match with a `leaveWithGModeSetup`.
 If `mode` is "indirect", then it can only match with a `leaveWithGMode`.
-- If `morphed` is true, then a `leaveWithGMode` condition only matches if its `morphed` property is also true.

-When matching with a `leaveWithGModeSetup` (but not `leaveWithGMode`), a `comeInWithGMode` comes with implicit requirements:
+When matching with a `leaveWithGModeSetup`, a `comeInWithGMode` has implicit requirements:
 - The tech requirement `canEnterGMode`.
 - The `XRayScope` item requirement.
 - A requirement to have at least 1 reserve energy.
 - A requirement to damage down to 0 energy, triggering reserves (causing the reserve energy to become zero and the regular energy to become what the reserve energy was).
-- The tech requirement `canArtificialMorph`, if the `morphed` property of `comeInWithGMode` is true.
+- The requirement `{"or": ["Morph", "canArtificialMorph"]}`, if the `morphed` property of `comeInWithGMode` is true.
 - Requirements for regaining mobility (there may be multiple options here, and they should be treated either as separate strats or the requirements should be joined as though with an `or`):
   - G-mode mobile: Samus uses the knockback from the previous room to retain mobility.
 Here the `knockback` property of the `leaveWithGModeSetup` must be true, and reserve energy is assumed to have been drained to at most 4 before doing the strat.
   - G-mode immobile: Samus uses knockback from a hit in the current room to regain mobility.
-The possibility of doing this is indicated by the presence of a strat with a `gModeMobilize` property with `from` and `to` node matching the `from` node (entrance door node) of the current strat.
-Any requirements of the `gModeMobilize` strat should be included as requirements to execute the current strat; it is important that these requirements be applied *after* the requirement to damage down to 0 energy and trigger reserves.
-If there are multiple such `gModeMobilize` strats, then these should be treated as multiple options.
+The possibility of doing this is indicated by the presence of a strat with a `gModeRegainMobility` property with `from` and `to` node matching the `from` node (entrance door node) of the current strat.
+Any requirements of the `gModeRegainMobility` strat should be included as requirements to execute the current strat; it is important that these requirements be applied *after* the requirement to damage down to 0 energy and trigger reserves.
+If there are multiple such `gModeRegainMobility` strats, then these should be treated as multiple options.

+When matching with a `leaveWithGMode`, a `comeInWithGMode` has an implicit requirement in one scenario:
+- If `morphed` property of `comeInWithGMode` is true but a matching `leaveWithGMode` has `morphed` false, then the `Morph` item is implicitly required.

 __Example:__
 ```json